OAuth 2.0

 Available scopes

-openid (no scope)sub (user's id), iss (issuer) and aud (audience)
+| openid (no scope) | sub (user's id), iss (issuer), and aud (audience) |

-profileuser profile info, include name, displayName, avatar
+| profile | user profile info, including name, displayName, and avatar |

 Your OAuth Application can request the scopes in the initial redirection.
 You can specify multiple scopes by separating them with a space using %20: